Installing and Building

 “I need to run some Cypher queries on the graph database”

 Like above, you probably don’t need to install anything.
-The Neo4j database browser lets you explore a full copy of the graph database and run Cypher queries right from your web browser.
+The Memgraph Lab browser lets you explore a full copy of the graph database and run Cypher queries right from your web browser.

 “I want to perform machine learning using data from ComptoxAI”